-Word documents often include odd characters or symbols that you may need to find and replace or otherwise deal with.
-But sometimes that's hard to do unless you know the ANSI or Unicode number of the character in question.
-For example, let's say you're searching for em dashes.
-You use the standard Word code, ^+, to do that, but it doesn't work, even though you can see the dashes right there in your document.
-What's going on here?
+Word documents often include odd characters that you need to find and replace or otherwise deal with.
+But that may be hard to do unless you know the character's ANSI or Unicode number.
+Let's say you're searching for em dashes using the standard Word code, ^+, but it doesn't work, even though you can see the dashes in your document.
 If you put your cursor in front of a dash and then use this feature, it will tell you that the "dash" has a Unicode number of 9472.
-Now you can search for those characters using the code ^u9472.
-(Please see my book Wildcard Cookbook for more information about stuff like this: ISBN 978-1-4341-0398-7).
-Personally, I'd replace all those characters with the standard Word em dash (using the ^+ code), which will be translated correctly when the document is placed in InDesign for typesetting.
+Now you can search for those characters using the code ^u9472 and replace them with the standard em dash (using the ^+ code), which will be translated correctly in InDesign.